e-gun/HipparchiaGoServer/INSTRUCTIONS/SEMANTICVECTORS.md

 The `stops` are lists of terms you wish to omit from the model.
 These should be common words that reveal little about the underlying collection of words: "the", "this", "a", "where", "so" ...

+## Word2Vec

+This is the default model maker.

 The default model building values follow.
 The values that one is most likely to adjust are `BatchSize`, `Dim`, `Iter`, and `Window`.